EpicNesh26/NoteCloud/README.md

 3. Make your changes directly on the main branch.
 4. Commit your changes: <br>
 `git commit -m "Added New Features"`
-5. Push your changes to your forked repository:
+5. Push your changes to your forked repository: <br>
-6. git push origin main
+ `git push origin main`
-7. Create a Pull Request from your repository to the original repository.
+6. Create a Pull Request from your repository to the original repository.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.